-\cref{fig:visualize-linear} (b) visualizes how the Gumbel gate values for different covariables $\sig{w}$ evolve during training in one trial.
-We can see that $\sig{w_j}$ for $j\in S^\star$ quickly increases and dominates the values for other variables like children/offspring of $Y$ during the whole training process.
+\cref{fig:visualize-linear} (b) visualizes how the Gumbel gate values for different covariates $\sig{w}$ evolve during training in one trial.
+We can see that $\sig{w_j}$ for $j\in S^\star$ quickly increases and dominates the values for other variables like children/offspring of $Y$.

 \textbf{Results. } The results are shown in \cref{fig:simulation-result} (a).
 We can see that the square of the $\ell_2$ estimation error $\|\hat{\beta} - \beta^*\|_2^2$ for the pooled least squares estimator (\myyellow{$\times$}) does not decrease and remains to be very large ($\approx 1.5$) as $n$ increases, indicating that it converges to a biased solution.
 At the same time, the estimation error for FAIR-GB (\mylightblue{$\blacklozenge$}) decays as $n$ grows ($\approx 0.01$ when $n=1k$) and lies in between that for least squares on $X_{G^c}$ (Semi-Oracle \myorange{$\blacktriangledown$}) and least squares on $X_{S^*}$ (Oracle \myred{$\blacktriangle$}).
-This is expected to happen since the FAIR-Linear estimator is not designed to screen out all the exogenous spurious variables: They can be further regularized using the commonly variable selection techniques; see \cref{remark:variable-sel}.
+This is expected to happen since the FAIR-Linear estimator is not designed to screen out all the exogenously spurious variables: They can be further regularized using the commonly used variable selection techniques; see \cref{remark:variable-sel}.
 We also observe that the training dynamics of adversarial estimation are highly non-stable: though it can converge to an estimate around $\beta^\star$ when $n$ is very large, it fails to converge to $\beta^\star$ at a comparable rate compared to the standard least squares.
 The FAIR-RF (\myblue{$+$}) estimator then completes the last step towards attaining better accuracy in this regard: we can see that its performances are very close to that of the Oracle estimator when $n$ is very large ($n=5000$).